oslabs-beta/DenoCacheQL/README.md

     - Add tab functionality in the query field

 ## Want to Contribute?
-  We welcome contributions to our open-source project, feel free to fork and clone this repo.
+  We welcome contributions to our open-source project, feel free to make a PR or reach out to us via LinkedIn.
 Happy Coding!

 ## <a name = "reporting-issues"></a>⚠️ Reporting Issues ⚠️